 Government House, St John’s, Antigua

 Having withstood the ravages of fires, hurricanes, earthquakes and termites, Government House in St John’s is an extraordinary survival of shared heritage; one of the most important historic buildings on the island, and indeed, in the Caribbean.
 Threatened with demolition, the Governor-General, Sir Rodney Williams, intervened decisively to save it.
-Launched by HRH Prince Harry two years ago, the project is unique by showing how an operational government building can be opened to the public for a range of multiple uses.
+Launched by HRH Prince Harry in November 2016, the project is unique in showing how an operational government building can be opened to the public for a range of multiple uses.

 The house has served as the residence of the head of state since the late 18th century.
 Adapted by Lord Lavington in 1801, like so many historic public buildings, it has grown organically over time as subsequent generations have added to it.
 In 1841 it was described as ‘a genteel West Indian residence, possessing some good apartments and having its stabling and outbuildings upon a respectable scale.’